transpixel/tpqz/README.md

 ## What Is It?

-A library of stand-alone C++ code constructs (functions, template, and classes) perhaps useful(+) for developing techy engineering-type software subsystems and applications.
+TPQZ is a library of stand-alone C++ code constructs (functions, template, and classes) perhaps useful(+) for developing techy engineering-type software subsystems and applications.

-The original code began in support of software systems involved in 3D geometry, computer vision, photogrammetry and remote sensing operations.
+The original code began in support of software systems involved in 3D geometry, surveying, computer vision, photogrammetry and remote sensing operations.

-Developing code for these kinds of applications required a fair number of engineering- and math- specific code operations.
-For example math::atan2 that avoids the ambiguity of std::atan2() (for which both -pi and +pi can be returned).
+Developing code for those applications required a fair number of engineering-specific and math-specific code operations.
+For example math::atan2 that avoids the ambiguity of std::atan2() (for which both -pi and +pi can be returned) and other practical-world things like that.

-(+) at least the code was useful in an actual proprietary project - outside of that, caveat consumptor.
+(+) at least the code was useful in some specific actual proprietary projects - outside of that, caveat consumptor.

 ### What's in the Name?

-Short version: Needs something, should be unique-ish, and there it is.
+Short version: Everything needs a name, should be unique-ish, and here it is.

-Longer quasi-creative version:
+Longer version:
 TPQZ is a compositie of the acronym "tpq" from TransPixel-Quantum with the "z" added to make it unique and easily pronouncable "Tip-Que-Zee".

 TransPixel is a (not-yet open source) software code base supporting high precision measurement from digital imaging systems.
-The Quantum component of this provides a shared generic foundation comprising various C++ utility constructs and which has been factored into TPQZ.
+TransPixel's "Quantum" component provides a shared generic foundation which comprises various C++ utility constructs and which has been factored into TPQZ.

-## What's It Good For?
+## What's TPQZ Good For?

-With certainty, it's useful as a code toolbox for it's original proprietary purpose.
-With varying degrees of probability it may also be useful for other activities.
+With certainty, it's useful as a code toolbox for its specific original proprietary purpose.
+Outside of that, and with varying degrees of probable success, it may also be useful for other similar technical software development activities.

+ * provides a few capabilities which extend standard C++ (without the overhead of a large framework like boost) and a number of capabilities which are particularly useful to mathematical operations common in much practical engineering work.

-* General capabilities
+* Example capabilities
 	* libdat - useful generic data structures and functions (e.g. grid<>, nullValue<>)
 	* libmath - useful simple math extensions (e.g. interpolation, quadratic equation roots)
 	* libga - geometric algebra support for 3D space (e.g. simple support for Scalars, Vectors, BiVectors and TriVectors and common operations involving them)
-	* libio - (very) minimal - a few functions (e.g. thread safe output)
-	* libsys - (very) minimal - a few functions (e.g. thread pool)
-	* TODO... add descriptions
+	* TODO... add descriptions lib{base,dat,file,ga,geo,img,io.la,math,mem,prob,sig,sys,trans}

-* A low overhead option for a few useful C++ extensions e.g.
-	* many templates for simplicity
-	* templatized 'null value propagation' (to avoid exceptions)

-* High

- * provides a few 'extended' capabilities without much overhead (such as from boost or other larger libraries)

 ## Getting Started